Support for Subject LeaderS

 You may need to source new equipment.
 This can be difficult if there is little or no science budget to purchase consumables or larger items.
 You will need to know where to find free resources and use items that are readily available in school.

 Being a subject leader can be a daunting prospect, particularly in science because it covers many abstract concepts and is a practical subject.
 You cannot tackle everything at once.
-We have provided five areas for the subject leader to develop and we suggest that you review these individually.
+Below, we have provided five areas for the subject leader to consider and we suggest that you review these individually.

 You may also find the Explorify Toolkit a useful resource, particularly if you are new to the role of science leader.